loicdescotte/loicdescotte.github.io/_posts/2016-02-05-play25-akka-streams.md

 ---

-Update (February 10, 2016) : Using last Play 2.5 SNAPSHOT to benefit from EventSource helper
+Update (February 10, 2016) : Using latest Play 2.5 SNAPSHOT to benefit from EventSource helper

 ---